FlockOfBirds/generator-mendix/README.md

 Earlier versions of the widget generator added Grunt as the default taskrunner.
 We included this option as well if you want to use this.

-### 3.2.
-Which template do you want to use?

-#### AppStoreWidgetBoilerplate

-This uses the standard boilerplate which is on Github.
-This is recommended if you are a beginner.
-It includes example code with jQuery* and templates.

-#### Empty widget

-The empty widget will use a slim version of the AppStoreWidgetBoilerplate.
-It only provides the essential methods and setup.
-Furthermore, it will ask you if you want to use templates and jQuery*.

 \* **We do not recommend using jQuery in your widgets, please [read this issue](https://github.com/mendix/AppStoreWidgetBoilerplate/issues/38).
 For simple DOM-manipulation you can use Dojo, which is provided by Mendix.
 Only use jQuery when you need it for certain external libraries that depend on it.**

 ---